 Parents working in the healthcare system and their partners have been one of the groups particularly impacted by the COVID-19 pandemic.
-A team of researchers at the University of Minnesota is looking to understand how new mobile digital technologies have the potential to help parents and children measure and manage this stress.
+A team of researchers at the University of Minnesota is looking to understand how new mobile digital technologies have the potential to help families measure and manage this stress.

 In this study, we are looking for a group of 100 parents to wear wrist-based wearable devices (like a fitness tracker or smart watch) to track their real-time stress levels.
 This valuable data helps shed light on the unique stressors that families with a parent in this high-stress environment face, and how these emerging technologies may help.

 - Wear a wrist-based device that tracks heart-rate variability